I Was Raised Christian: Should I Convert for My Jewish Partner?

 The desire to understand the culture of someone you love is beautiful.
 Just be careful not to load potentially unrealistic expectations onto it.
 Some people hope their interest in Judaism will lead their Jewish partner to be similarly interested in exploring faith in Jesus—and that’s not always realistic.

 That’s not to discourage you from learning about what it means to be Jewish.
 As Jewish believers in Jesus, we love that you want to know more!
-There are many ways that you can demonstrate your sincere appreciation of Jewish heritage, values, and beliefs without converting.
-We would be happy to provide resources and tips to help you acculturate.
-“Acculturation” is a process of learning about another person’s culture and incorporating aspects of it into your own life.
-It’s different from conversion because it’s embracing and participating in someone else’s culture without necessarily replacing your own.
+There are many ways that you can demonstrate your sincere appreciation of Jewish heritage, values, and beliefs without replacing your own.

 • I love God and I know that Jewish people are special to Him.

 Maybe you wonder, “Would my converting to the Jewish faith please God or bring me closer to Him?”
-The Bible provides the best information about what pleases God, so it makes sense to look there for the answer to that question.
+I’ve learned that the book of Ruth can provide some answers to that question.

-The story of Ruth is a wonderful example of a non-Jew who had faith in the God of Israel.
-She was a Moabite who loved the one true God and had a place of honor in His plans.
-She never went through a formal conversion ceremony to any religion, nor has she ever been referred to as being Jewish.
-Ruth’s faith—not being Jewish—is all that got her there.
-And she became the great grandmother of King David, from whom “the son of David” (one of Jesus’ Messianic titles) came.
+Ruth was a non-Jew who had faith in the God of Israel.
+She was a Moabitess who loved the one true God and was given a place of honor in His plans.
+She never went through a formal conversion ceremony to any religion, nor does the Bible ever call her “Jewish.”
+Ruth’s faith was the thing that positioned her to become the great-grandmother of King David—she’s even named in the lineage of Jesus!

-As Messianic Jews, we believe that God’s story throughout the Jewish Bible points to the ultimate blessing of Jesus, the Jewish Messiah.
-So, let me ask: if you already believe in him, how would conversion to Judaism complete your faith?
-You have already gained the prize!
+The Jewish Bible points to the promise of a Messiah.
+If you already believe in the Jewish Messiah, how would conversion to Judaism complete your faith?
 Like Ruth, by faith you are already part of God’s forever family.

 • I want to simplify plans for raising our children.

-It’s true that good parenting includes agreement between Mom and Dad about how and what they teach their children about God.
+It’s true that good parenting includes agreement between Mom and Dad on what to teach the children about God.
 As a minister, I’ve seen couples approach that in different ways.
-In some cases, parents look for common ground in what they believe, and as the children get older, they explain the differences.
+In some cases, parents start with the common ground in what they believe, and as the children get older, they explain the differences.
 In other cases, one parent defers to the other’s beliefs.
-When that happens, it’s usually because the one who deferred does not have strongly held beliefs.
-If you both have strongly held beliefs, but only one of you gets to pass on your beliefs to your children, it might not exactly simplify things.
-If you agree not to talk to your children about your faith, it might satisfy your partner’s concerns.
-But what about your concerns?
-If the cost of keeping peace is silence about your own convictions about what is true, ask yourself if that’s a price you can afford to pay, not only as a spouse, but as a parent.
+But if only one partner gets to teach the children, it doesn’t exactly simplify things.

-As long as there is mutual respect between Mom and Dad, sharing more than one belief with your children need not be confusing.
-It might help you to know that Jewish people have various ideas about what it means to raise children to be Jewish.
+As long as there is mutual respect between Mom and Dad, being “both” around your children need not be confusing.
+It might help you to know that Jewish people have various ideas about what it means to raise Jewish children.
 There is far more to being Jewish than not believing in Jesus!

-Just as you can appreciate and embrace your partner’s Jewishness through acculturation, you can raise your children to celebrate Jewish holidays, care about certain Jewish causes, and participate in the Jewish community without having to convert or be silent about your own beliefs.
+You can raise your children to celebrate Jewish holidays, care about certain Jewish causes, and participate in community without having to convert or be silent about your own faith.
 If that is not enough to satisfy your potential husband or wife, it would be good to discuss why.

 • I want my partner’s Jewish family and friends to accept me.